Matiu / Somes Island: Reintroduction of birds

 Between 2012 and 2014, 237 fluttering shearwater chicks were translocated from the Marlborough Sounds to Matiu / Somes Island and hand-fed until they fledged.
 Some of the now-adult birds have since returned to the island and begun to breed.
-A solar-powered speaker system was also installed to transmit fluttering shearwater calls each night, and has attracted wild birds to Matiu / Somes Island.
+A solar-powered speaker system was installed to transmit fluttering shearwater calls each night, and has attracted wild birds to Matiu / Somes Island.
 This species is common in Wellington Harbour but there has been no local breeding population since pre-European times.
 They were once an important food source for local iwi.

+The island is also a stronghold for other seabirds including the spotted shag and black shag, and the red-billed gull.

+Reintroduction of invertebrates

-There are more than 500 species of invertebrates on the island including three species of wētā.
+There are more than 500 species of invertebrates on the island, including three species of wētā.
 Wellington tree wētā were transferred to Matiu / Somes Island in 1996 and 1997, and 67 Cook Strait giant wētā were successfully transferred from Mana Island in 1996.
 A species of small ground wētā had survived on Matiu / Somes Island after deforestation.

+Reintroduction of reptiles

-The island is now home to several species of native reptiles, including the common skink (Oligosoma nigriplantare), spotted skink (Oligosoma lineoocellatum), copper skink (Cyclodina aenea) and common gecko (Hoplodactylus maculatus).
-Twenty-five forest geckos (Mokopirirakau granulatus) were transferred to the island in April 2005, and more than 90 Wellington green geckos (Naultinus punctatus) were released in several transfers between 2006 and 2013.
+The island is now home to several species of native reptiles, including the common skink, spotted skink, copper skink and common gecko.
+Twenty-five forest geckos were transferred to the island in April 2005, and more than 90 Wellington green geckos were released in several transfers between 2006 and 2013.
 Two of these geckos were fitted with transmitters so that they could be monitored after release.
 In 2015 the green geckos were confirmed to be breeding on the island.
 Tuatara are known to have been living on Matiu / Somes island in the 1840s but later died out.
-In 1998 the Brothers Island tuatara was released on the island, and by 2007 had begun breeding there.
+In 1998, around 50 Brothers Island tuatara were released on Matiu / Somes Island, and by 2007 some had begun breeding there.

+Matiu / Somes Island Charitable Trust

-Many of these projects have been supported by the community and the local iwi, Taranaki Whānui.
-The Matiu / Somes Island Charitable Trust was established in 1998 as a partnership between local iwi and the general community to help protect, nurture and enhance the island by raising funds for projects that increased biodiversity and enhance visitors' enjoyment of the island.
+The Matiu / Somes Island Charitable Trust was established in 1999 and launched in March 2000 as a partnership between local iwi and the general community to help protect, nurture and enhance the island by raising funds for projects that increase biodiversity and enhance visitors' enjoyment of the island.
 Through its active arm, "The Friends of Matiu / Somes", it encourages community participation in work on the island.
 It also works closely with DOC and community groups such as Forest & Bird.

+Maintaining biosecurity

+Visitors to the island are required to pass through the whare kiore ('rat house') building at the wharf at the northeast of the island after disembarking, to check their bags for pest animals, plants, seeds and soil.

 Transport

 Scheduled ferry services from the Wellington CBD to Matiu / Somes Island and Days Bay operate as part of ferries in Wellington, landing at the main wharf at the northeast of the island.
 An electric ferry was introduced in 2022.
-Visitors arriving in private boats may only land at the main wharf or nearby beach, and must check in at the whare kiore ('rat house') to have their bags inspected.
+Visitors arriving in private boats may only land at the main wharf or nearby beach.

+In January 2024, the Kaitiaki Board governing the island announced that public access to the island would be closed for 6–8 months while the wharf was rebuilt.